rOY369/Docs/work/Sustainable office/zero_waste.md

 - involves tracking of our daily consumption.
 - guides us consistently towards more sustainable waste management process and practices over the long term.

-We need a

 **Action Plan**

 - Immediate Necessary Action
 	- Solutions that are absolutely required right now.
 - Other effective solutions that can be discussed upon and deployed.
 	- Research other effective solutions to reduce consumption or better manage waste.
-	- These ideas will then be discussed upon
+	- These ideas will then be discussed upon.
+	- If found viable, thee
 - Awareness
 - Monitoring and Measuring our consumption and waste
 - Collaboration with Waste Management Consultants

+**Sustainability team to execute the action plan**
+- Arushi
+- Dishant

 ### Paper Waste